chiii-ji/Generative_AI_Research_49585739/README.md

 School of Electrical Engineering and Computer Science - University of Queensland

 ## I - Introduction
-The project shows the files for the Tutorial 6 Tasks.<br>
+The project shows the files for the Tutorial 6 tasks.<br>

 ## II - Documents
 The project contains 6 Folders or Documents below: